zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/creating-and-coding-a-requisition.md

 - Find a converted requisition
 	1. Find the existing requisition using filters or the search bar if needed
 	2. Click the requisition to open it
-> For help converting a quote to a requisition, see [Converting a quote to a requisition or purchase order](Converting%20a%20quote%20to%20a%20requisition%20or%20purchase%20order.md).
+> For help converting a quote to a requisition, see [converting-a-quote-to-a-requisition-or-purchase-order](converting-a-quote-to-a-requisition-or-purchase-order.md).
 - Duplicate and edit an existing requisition:
 	1. Find the existing requisition using filters or the search bar if needed
 	2. Click the requisition to open it